ststefa/terrasplunk/README.md

 To understand the reasoning for the code layout it might be helpful to know the preconditions:

 - We use two symmetrical network setups on two different tenants.
-The network is shared over stages, i.e. there is no symmetry between networks and stages (e.g. there is a "dev" stage but no "dev" network).
+The network is shared over stages, i.e.there is no symmetry between networks and stages (e.g.there is a "dev" stage but no "dev" network).
 - Stages are symmetrical between tenants
-- Stages are not symmetrical to each other, e.g. the production stage contains different systems than the test stage.
-I.e. the stages do not just differ by number of VMs but also by structure.
+- Stages are not symmetrical to each other, e.g.the production stage contains different systems than the test stage.
+I.e.the stages do not just differ by number of VMs but also by structure.
 For example there are no syslog instances on the "t0" (test) stage.
 - We don't have DNS as an OTC feature on our OTC-private installation and thus IPs need to be assigned statically

 ### Design goals